roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 There, the whisky of bygone time remained as it was at bygone time.
 Rapha haven't opened the drawer, or else she have showed no interest in the content upon opening it, analysed Hinagiku.
 Ohan lifts a bottle of whisky up.
-Remaining amount of content is a little more than a half.
+Remaining amount of content is a little beyond a half.
 Just like it was back then, thought Hinagiku.